Budgerigars (Melopsittacus undulatus)

 This painting was inspired by numerous expeditions on Stuart Highway between Darwin and Adelaide.

-The sky is vast, the heat interminable and the desert seems hostile to life and yet these birds thrive.
+The sky is vast, the heat interminable and the desert seems hostile to life and yet these birds can thrive.

 I gained a new appreciation for camouflage.